QueenieCplusplus/VM_Cluster/README.md

          |__________________________Clients_____________________________________|
                    ( a network connects the failover clusters and clients)

-- [x] SMB, Server Msg Block.
+- [x] Virtual Hard Disk, to present shared storage to VMs.

 - [x] iSCSI, to config Internet Small Computer Sys Interface.

-- [x] Virtual Hard Disk, to present shared storage to VMs.
+- [x] SMB, Server Msg Block as Shared Folder

 they can provide high availability, and share storage.